janneshb/SimpleSim.jl/docs/src/manual/run_sims.md

 * `uc` input only used for continuous-time models
 * `xc0` initial state only used for continuous-time models
-* `integator` no integrator is used for discrete-time simulations
+* `integrator` no integrator is used for discrete-time simulations
 * `Δt_max` only relevant for integrators and therefore irrelevant for discrete-time models

 ## TODO: add some more info